jeremysamuel13/ReverseBot/README.md

 ## Config

-Insert keys and accounts to follow in the 'config.json' file.
+Insert keys, tokens and account ids to follow in the 'config.json' file.
 Replace all info with the placeholder string.

 ### __NOTE: Must include your own keys and tokens__

 ## Account IDS